 - The Fluidampr requires the use of an install tool.
 Do NOT use a hammer to force it on.
 The fit is much too tight and you will void the warranty.

 - Make sure the entire surface of the crank is smooth.
 Use sandpaper to smooth out if not.
 Make sure that you don’t create any flat spots.

 - The key is pretty soft metal.
 Smooth any jagged spots on it if it got smacked at any time.
 Make sure that it is still a snug fit afterwards.

 Ok, Let's Get 'Er Installed!

 Harmonic Balancer Install Tool

 I couldn’t find an install tool with the correct threads so I made one.
 It worked fantastic.
-It’s just a basic tool so I made a few more that I could sell if you need one.
+I made a few more if you want one.